Find Tours

 🛶

-Suit up in neoprene and paddle a double kayak right at water level, weaving through floating icebergs near the glacier's face.
+Suit up in neoprene and paddle a double kayak through the icy waters.
+Navigate around massive floating icebergs for an intimate, water-level view of the glacier face.

 ⛰️